marcinparda/nx-docker-rpi-deployment/README.md

 npx nx affected --targets=lint,build,test --base=<last-successful-sha> --head=HEAD
 ```

 ### 📊 Benefits of this Development and Deployment Approach

 #### ✅ Nx Workspace Benefits

 - **Shared libraries** between applications
 - **Consistent tooling** (linting, testing, building)
 - **Dependency graph** understanding for optimal builds (nx affected)
 - **Code generation** for consistent project structure

 #### ✅ Docker Containerization

 - **Environment consistency** from development to production
 - **Easy deployment** to any Docker-supported platform
 - **Resource isolation** and scaling capabilities

 #### ✅ Optimized CI/CD

 - **Affected-only builds** reduce pipeline time
 - **Automatic testing** of dependency chains
 - **Container registry integration** with GHCR

 #### ✅ Production-Ready

 - **Nginx optimization** for static file serving
 - **Multi-app support** in single container
 - **Health checks** and monitoring capabilities

 ## 🚀 Getting Started

 ### Production Deployment

 #### Pre-requisites

 - Raspberry Pi with Docker installed
 - Cloudflare Tunnel set up for remote access

 #### Setup

+0. Make sure you are using main as the default branch in your repository.
+If you use master or other named branches, you may need to adjust the workflows accordingly.
 1. Fork or clone the repository.
 2. Set up the following GitHub Actions secrets in your repository:
    - `CLOUDFLARE_TUNNEL_DOMAIN`: The domain for your Cloudflare tunnel